chakrabar/chakrabar.github.io/_posts/2017-11-14-dynamic-in-csharp.md

 2. But `C#` still is a statically typed language in most senses.
 Use dynamic only if static typing is not serving your use-case.

-3. From Scott Henselman's [blog](https://www.hanselman.com/blog/C4AndTheDynamicKeywordWhirlwindTourAroundNET4AndVisualStudio2010Beta1.aspx) - ***Dynamically typed objects are still statically typed, as dynamic.*** Yes, the type of those objects are `dynamic`, and internally `object` to the CLR.
-But do break your head with that, read on.
+3. From Scott Henselman's [blog](https://www.hanselman.com/blog/C4AndTheDynamicKeywordWhirlwindTourAroundNET4AndVisualStudio2010Beta1.aspx) - ***Dynamically typed objects are still statically typed, as dynamic.*** Yes, the type of those objects are `dynamic`, and internally `object` to the `CLR`.
+But do not break your head with that, read on.

 4. Declaring something as dynamic does this one important thing - defers all the type-checks and invocation till the run-time.
 Basically, all the statements with dynamic stuffs are ignored at compile-time.